juraja02/JJ/README.md

 # OU_work
-Contains files which are multiple for use
+Contains files which are multiple for use in OU work